Peace of Pressburg (1271)

-The first Peace of Pressburg was a peace treaty concluded in Pressburg (then Pozsony, today's Bratislava).
+The Peace of Pressburg was a peace treaty concluded in Pressburg (then Pozsony, today's Bratislava) during the War of the Babenberg Succession.
 It was signed on 2 July 1271 between King Ottokar II of Bohemia and King Stephen V of Hungary.
 Under this agreement, Hungary renounced its claims on western Austrian provinces and Ottokar renounced the support of Stephen's internal opposition and promised the extradition of them.